-Table 7: Waterbody management issues contributing to C grades Target Description Number % 1 Stock is excluded from waterbodies in accordance with regional council rules or any granted resource consent.
-3 10 2 Vegetated riparian margins are maintained to minimise nutrient, sediment and microbial pathogen losses to waterbodies are minimised.
-5 17 3 Farm tracks, gateways, water troughs, self-feeding areas, stock camps wallows and other sources of sediment, nutrient and microbial loss are located so as to minimise the risks to surface water quality.
-8 28
+Table 7: Waterbody management issues contributing to C grades Target Description Level of Confidence Target Description # Lows # Mediums # Highs 1 Stock is excluded from waterbodies in accordance with regional council rules or any granted resource consent.
+1 5 6 2 Vegetated riparian margins are maintained to minimise nutrient, sediment and microbial pathogen losses to waterbodies are minimised.
+0 6 6 3 Farm tracks, gateways, water troughs, self- feeding areas, stock camps, wallows and other sources of sediment, nutrient and microbial loss are located so as to minimise the risks to surface water quality.
+0 6 6